jackadam1981/ChromeEc/util/renode/README.md

 **Enable HW-WP**  | `sysbus.gpioPortB.GPIO_WP Release`
 **Disable HW-WP** | `sysbus.gpioPortB.GPIO_WP Press`

+Note, the HW-WP set state actually automatically resets to the enabled state when EC OS reboots.

 Note, you can just type `sysbus`, `sysbus.gpioPortB`, or `sysbus.gpioPortB.GPIO_WP` to learn more about these modules and the available functions.